Codebenderr/Cursed_CPP/README.md

 # Cursed C++
 Ever wanted to write C++ with pythonic syntax?
 Now you can!

+## Motivation
+I was bored, had nothing better to do and let's admit it, Python's indentation is awesome.

 ## Usage

 ### As a module